microsoft/rag-e2e-sample/samples_e2e/financial_transcripts/README.md

 1. `step0_data_preprocessor.ipynb` accesses the DATA\ word docs and convert them to PDF to be used by the Azure Form Recognizer in the next step.
 2. `step1_chunk_and_extract.ipynb` chunks and extracts PDF files using Azure Form Recognizer and save to .csv files.
 3. `step2_embed.ipynb` reads and embeds using Azure OpenAI and saves to .csv files.
-4. `step3_db_storing_vectorsearch.ipynb` reads and inserts data into ACS and shows examples of various searching capabilities using ACS hybrid search.
+4. `step3_db_storing_vectorsearch.ipynb` reads and inserts data into ACS and shows examples of various search capabilities using ACS hybrid search from data.

 ### Running LLM application
 To run the LLM application, execute the llm_app.py file.